Passage Making Courses

-Several times a year we offer longer Passage Making course between destinations.
-Dates for these passages are listed above.
 To get a feel for what it's like to do a Passage Making Course, read Tyler Cowan's story of the 2012 Passage from the Chesapeake to Florida.
 Tyler won a contest with this story, judged by Cruising World magazine editors and its publisher.

-These longer passage making courses prepare you for sailing down the Intracoastal Waterway and into the Atlantic to the Bahamas and Caribbean beyond; spending long vacations on passages in the Great Lakes; heading down the Gulf Coast of Florida to the Keys; or sailing out of West Coast harbors to ports requiring overnight sailing along the shore.
+These passage making courses prepare you for sailing down the Intracoastal Waterway and into the Atlantic to the Bahamas and Caribbean beyond; spending long vacations on passages in the Great Lakes; heading down the Gulf Coast of Florida to the Keys; or sailing out of West Coast harbors to ports requiring overnight sailing along the shore.

 Offshore Passage Making

 The next Fast Track to Offshore Passage Making dates are below.
 Each starts with four days of Celestial Navigation ashore.